sofianedjerbi/agents/README.md

 # Code quality and review
-"Use code-reviewer to analyze this component for best practices" "Have code-reviewer scrutinize these configuration changes" "Have security-auditor check for OWASP compliance issues"
+"Use code-reviewer to analyze this component for best practices" "Have code-reviewer scrutinize these configuration changes" "Use bad-code-detector to find workarounds and implementation failures" "Have bad-code-detector verify tests are actually testing something" "Use dead-code-cleaner to safely remove unused imports and functions" "Have dead-code-cleaner clean up after refactoring" "Use git-committer to ensure all tests pass before committing" "Have git-committer run comprehensive checks and push changes" "Have security-auditor check for OWASP compliance issues"

 # Development tasks